mvysny/vaadin-on-kotlin/docs/databases-v10.md

 Naturally this allows you to use any SELECT inside of a Vaadin Grid component which is a very powerful combination.

-## Persisting simple objects into tables
+## Persisting Simple Objects Into Tables

 Please read the [Usage examples](https://github.com/mvysny/vok-orm#usage-examples) chapter of the `vok-orm` documentation on how to write Kotlin classes that correspond to a particular SQL database